 Of course, you could also simply decide to hold off for another year or so for your international travel, and we’d heartily applaud you.
 Travel should be a privilege not a habit, and there are plenty of other ways to spend one’s time, just as there’s lots to see and do at home.

 What if I book a trip for, say, Spring 2021 and it ends up being impossible – what are cancellation policies like, and what insurance can I buy?

 For now the insurance companies are not being particularly helpful as regards water-tight travel policies which enable you to book travel confidently, and know that, if you have to cancel owing to Covid-related reasons, that they will make you whole.
-So instead, our Terms & Conditions allow for late non-refundable payments, and our suppliers have the same conditions in place.
-You will therefore not be putting non-refundable money down for a 2021 trip until you know it’s going to take place.
+So instead, our Terms & Conditions allow for late non-refundable payments wherever our suppliers have the same conditions in place.
+With the very occasional exception of certain safari camps or uncommonly small properties with uncommonly high demand, you will therefore not be putting non-refundable money down for a 2021 trip until you know it’s going to take place.
 The idea is to plan now; watch the evolving situation; make final payment when you’re 100% sure you’ll be travelling, either when logistical solutions are found (eg a vaccine) or very shortly before the trip.

 How did Trufflepig handle cancellations and postponements for the trips you had planned for 2020?